EtheaDev/SKIAShellExtensions/README.md

 ﻿# SKIA Shell Extensions and Lottie Editor [![License](https://img.shields.io/badge/License-Apache%202.0-yellowgreen.svg)](https://opensource.org/licenses/Apache-2.0)

-**Latest Version 1.0.1 - 24 Sep 2022**
+**Latest Version 1.1.0 - 09 Nov 2022**

 **A collection of extensions tools for image and animations files, integrated into Microsoft Windows Explorer (Vista, 7, 8, 10 and 11):**

-- A [Preview handler][1]  which allows you to see images and animations files in the "Preview Panel".
+- A [Preview handler][1]  which allows you to see static images and animations files in the "Preview Panel".

-- A [Thumbnail handler][2] which allows you to see images and anomations files (the last last frame of animation) into Windows Explorer.
+- A [Thumbnail handler][2] which allows you to see static images and anomations files (the last last frame of animation) into Windows Explorer.

 - A [Lottie Text Editor][12] to manually edit and preview the animation of Lottie files.

+### Animation and file extensions supported:

+.json or .lottie: animated Lottie files [lottiefiles.com](https://lottiefiles.com/)

+.gif: static and animated Gif [W3C GIF (tm)](https://www.w3.org/Graphics/GIF/spec-gif87.txt)

+.webp: static and animated webp [An image format for the Web](https://developers.google.com/speed/webp)

+.tgs: animated telegram stickers [core.telegram.org/stickers](https://core.telegram.org/stickers)

 ### Features

 - Supports Windows Vista, 7, 8, 10 and 11 (for 32 bits and 64 bits).

 - Themes (Dark and Light) according to user preferences of Windows Theme

+- AutoPlay and Loop of animation

 ### Setup using the Installer